What: autumn trail hike across the Sierra Nevada.

 Why we went

-In 2018, while hiking the Tahoe Rim Trail (TRT), we saw a trail sign for the Rim-to-Reno Trail (R2R).
+In 2018, while hiking the Tahoe Rim Trail (TRT), we passed a trail sign for the Rim-to-Reno Trail (R2R).
 We immediately thought it would be interesting to start a walk in Reno and connect to the TRT.
-Getting to Reno via public transit is easy, and starting there would give us an excuse to visit our friends there.
-After returning home, James did some research and found that the TRT also has connections to various trails leading further west down-slope towards Auburn, a town located on the western edge of the Sierra Nevada.
+Getting to Reno via public transit is easy, and starting there would give us an excuse to visit friends there.
+After returning home, James did some research and discovered that the TRT also has connections to various trails leading further west down-slope towards Auburn, a town located on the western edge of the Sierra Nevada.

 My assessment of this trip is similar to our October 2018 thru-hike of the Tahoe Rim Trail.
 The scenery was consistently good; the trail was in great condition; the walking was easy; the transit and resupply logistics were easy; the weather was great; and the route had a coherent purpose in transecting the Sierra range.